firecmsco/dataki/README.md

 npm run build
 ```

+### Changing the API endpoint
+You can change the API endpoint in the `.env` file.
+By default it is set to the deployed backend of this project.

 ### Backend

 #### Steps to run the backend

+Note: these are instructions to setup a completely new project.
+You can use our demo project too, for which you will need a SA key.
+Feel free to reach us at francesco@firecms.co if you
+need it!

+You need a Google Cloud project with the following services enabled:
+- Firebase
+- Firestore
+- Cloud Functions
+- Vertex AI
+- Oauth2 API

 1. Change directory to the `functions` folder:
     ```bash